psizou/ai_backend_application_2/README.md

 # JSON Placeholder API Application

-This is a Spring Boot application that provides a RESTful API for managing users and their data.
+This is a Spring Boot application that provides a RESTful API for managing users and their data, using seed data from JSONPlaceholder.

 ## Prerequisites